kshamaakumar/ETL-Pipeline-for-Web-Scraping-and-Data-Analysis/README.md

 Execution Steps:

 1. Choose the Target Website:
-o	Website: BBC News (https://news.google.com/) o	Data to Collect: Article titles, publication dates, and article categories.
+o	Website: Google News (https://news.google.com/) o	Data to Collect: Article titles, publication dates, and article categories.
 2. Web Scraping:
-o	Tools: Python, Beautiful Soup/Scrapy , requests library. o	Use the requests library to send an HTTP request to the website and get the HTML content of the page. o	Parse the HTML content using Beautiful Soup to extract the relevant data (article titles, publication dates, and categories) using appropriate HTML tags and classes.
+o	Tools: Python, requests library. o	Use the requests library to send an HTTP request to the website and get the HTML content of the page. o	Parse the HTML content to extract the relevant data (article titles, publication dates, and links) using appropriate HTML tags and classes.
 --> 3. Data Transformation: (In progress)
     o	Tools: Python (Pandas for data manipulation). o	Create a DataFrame to store the scraped data.